limansky/buckup/README.md

  * `files_to_archive` -- list of files and directories to be archived (e.g. "htdocs cgi-bin").
  * `files_to_exclude` -- list of files to be excluded from backup (e.g. "htdocs/tmp").

-### Database backup options:
+### MySQL backup options:

  * `mysql_databases` -- list of databases to be included in backup.
-If not defined, DB backup is not performed.
+If not defined, MySQL backup is not performed.
  * `mysql_user` -- user name to connect to DB (this user shall have read access to the DB).
  * `mysql_passwd` -- user password to connect to DB.
  * `mysql_host` -- MySQL server host name.
 Default: localhost.

+### MongoDB backup options:

+ * `mongo_databases` -- list of databases to be included in backup.
+If not defined, MongoDB backup will not be performed.
+ * `mongo_host` -- MongoDB server host name.
+Default: localhost.
+ * `mongo_user` -- user name to connect to the database.
+ * `mongo_passwd` -- password to connect to the database.

 ### FTP options